mcvm-launcher/mcvm/docs/Package.md

 - `modrinth_id`: ID of the project for this package on Modrinth, if applicable.
 See "The purpose of host ID instructions".
 - `curseforge_id`: ID of the project for this package on CurseForge, if applicable.
 See "The purpose of host ID instructions".
 - `smithed_id`: ID of the project for this package on Smithed, if applicable.
 See "The purpose of host ID instructions".
+- `supported_versions`: Minecraft versions supported by this package.
+Defaults to all of them.
 - `supported_modloaders`: Modloaders supported by this package.
 Defaults to all of them.
 - `supported_plugin_loaders`: Plugin loaders supported by this package.
 Defaults to all of them.
 - `supported_sides`: Game sides supported by this package.
 Defaults to both of them.
+- `supported_operating_systems`: Operating systems supported by this package.
+Defaults to all of them.
+- `supported_architectures`: System architectures supported by this package.
+Defaults to all of them.
 - `tags`: Similar to categories and keywords, but with actual meaning.
 Packages will be able to use tags in the future to depend on any package with a tag, or refuse it.

 ## Relations